thadguidry/respec/Developers-Guide.md

 import { pub } from "core/pubsubhub";
 export async function run(conf) {
   if (!"something" in conf) {
-    pubsubhub.pub("warn", "A string that represents a warning");
+    pub("warn", "Markdown that represents a warning");
   }
 }
 ```